KiranKokateGitHub/Spam-Email-Detection_NLP_ML-Project/README.md

 https://www.kaggle.com/datasets/team-ai/spam-text-message-classification/data

 ## Installation
 To run this project locally, you'll need to install the necessary dependencies, including libraries such as NumPy, Pandas, Matplotlib, WordCloud, NLTK, and Scikit-learn.
-Additionally, NLTK datasets like stopwords and punkt are required for text processing.
+Additionally, NLTK datasets like stopwords and punkt are required for text processing aslo installed CountVectorizer and TfidfVectorizer.

 ## Data Preprocessing